Help Ground-Nesting Babies This Spring!

 • Maintain the yard or let it go wild.
 If you are letting your yard go wild, then allow it to stay that way during the nesting season.
 If you decide to practice mowing, ensure that you are maintaining it.

 Nearly all birds are protected by Canada Migratory Birds Act, which makes it illegal to disturb or handle active nests.
 Don’t try to move a nest, even if it’s in an inconvenient spot.
-Call our Support Centre if find wildlife babies in distress at 604-526-7275 to ensure you are following federal laws and COVID-19 protocols for everyone’s safety.
+Please contact our Support Centre to ensure you are following federal laws and COVID-19 protocols for everyone’s safety.

 Help protect wildlife babies!